🎮

 The 4:3 aspect ratio adds another layer to the story.
 Some buyers want sharp all-purpose flexibility, others want a screen that flatters the systems they actually play most.
 Good reviews should make that tradeoff visible instead of pretending every resolution solves every problem.

 RetroGame RS-97 Plus leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (B) gives it a concrete identity.
 The main caution remains exposed lcd, not true analog (d-pad mirror).

 If the device sparks your interest, the smartest next click is usually RetroGame RS-97, followed by LDK Landscape, because that is where the shape of the market around it comes into focus.
-The point is not to stop the reader from exploring.
-It is to make every next click smarter.
+That is what a good review should do: not close the conversation, but sharpen the next choice.

 Games shown here match systems this handheld can run at a B grade or better.